 What's happened

-Valve's Steam Deck faces stock shortages due to memory and storage supply issues, impacting availability and pricing.
-Meanwhile, high-end gaming handhelds like Ayaneo Next II and REDMAGIC 11 Air launch with premium specs and high prices amid ongoing component shortages.
+Valve's Steam Deck faces stock shortages due to memory and storage supply issues, affecting availability and pricing.
+Meanwhile, high-end gaming handhelds like Ayaneo's Next II and REDMAGIC's 11 Air are launching with premium specs, but at significantly higher prices amid ongoing component shortages.

 What's behind the headline?